nawawn/DevOps-IaC/README.md

 ![AzureNetworkDiagram](/images/DevOps-IaC.png)

 ### What it does
-The codes in this repo are purely PowerShell script, except for the azure-pipeline ymal file which obviously is the pipeline ymal file for Azure Devops pipeline.
+The codes in this repo are purely PowerShell script, except for the azure-pipeline ymal file which obviously is the pipeline yaml file for Azure Devops pipeline.
 The scripts will create:
 * Azure Virtual Network
 * Site-to-Site VPN Connection
 * Storage Account